 Carneros, Napa Valley, California

 The Truchard Estate Vineyard is located in the Carneros region of the Napa Valley.
-It is 400 acres of rolling hills and valleys that contain a variety of soils: clay, shale, sandstone, limestone, volcanic ash and rock.
-The combination of terrain, geology and marine-moderated temperatures provide ideal growing conditions for wine-grapes.
-Our Cabernet Sauvignon is planted in several different sites on steep, southwestern facing hillsides.
-The vines range from 21 – 43 years and produce wines that are deep in color and dominated by lush flavors of plum, berry and spice.
-Cabernet Franc, Petit Verdot, and Malbec are blended in to provide additional softness, structure and complexity.
+It is 400 acres of hills and valleys which contain a variety of soils: clay, shale, sandstone, limestone, volcanic ash and rock.
+The combination of terrain, geology, and marine-moderated temperatures, provides ideal conditions for wine-growing.
+Cabernet Sauvignon is planted in several different sites – on steep, southwestern facing hillsides.
+The vines range from 22 – 44 years old, and produce wines that are deep in color, dominated by lush flavors of plum, berry, and spice.
+Cabernet Franc, Petit Verdot, and Malbec are blended in to provide additional softness, structure, and complexity.

-All the fruit was gently destemmed and crushed.
-Fermentations were pumped-over twice daily with the temperature peaking at 88 F. Maceration time varied from 14 to 30 days depending on vineyard block.
-The wine was then aged for 20 months in French oak barrels (45% new).
-Rackings occurred every 4 months until bottling August 2019.
-The final blend is 88% Cabernet Sauvignon, 10% Cabernet Franc, 1% Petit Verdot and 1% Malbec.
-This wine can age 10 to 15 years with proper cellaring, but is drinkable now.
+All of the fruit was gently destemmed and crushed, then inoculated with Pasteur Red yeast.
+Fermentations were pumped-over twice daily, with the temperature peaking at 88º F. Maceration time varied from 14 to 30 days depending on vineyard block.
+The wine was aged for 20 months in French oak barrels (45% new).
+Rackings occurred every 4 months until bottling in August of 2020.
+The final blend is 87% Cabernet Sauvignon, 11% Cabernet Franc, 1% Petit Verdot, and 1% Malbec.
+This wine is drinkable now, but reward careful cellaring for the next 15 – 20 years.